felix-appsmith/appsmith-quick-datasources/README.md

 ## Notes

 - The deployment instructions provided here are not suited for production use, please use them for testing and POCs only.
+- On linux docker commands must be run as administrator.
 - If you are deploying this on an hosting provider you will need to use `Ngrok` to get a usable URL to connect to.
 If you use this locally just remember to use `localhost`.
 - Example how to get Ngrok host and port to make connections.
 ```console